 - Commitment – Pursuing with tenacity strategic objectives that positively impact public health, both immediate and long-term

-- Equality and Social Justice – Working together with communities adversely affected by inequities and promoting policies that contribute to health equity
+- Equity and Social Justice – Working together with communities adversely affected by inequities and promoting policies that contribute to health equity

 - Truth – Being an honest and trusted leader in public health, basing decisions, advocacy, and programming on fact-based, scientific evidence